emqx/emqx-docs/en_US/data-integration/data-bridge-kafka.md

 # Stream MQTT Data into Apache Kafka

-{% emqxce %}
-:::tip
+::: tip

-The Kafka data integration is an EMQX Enterprise Edition feature.
-EMQX Enterprise Edition provides comprehensive coverage of key business scenarios, rich data integration, product-level reliability, and 24/7 global technical support.
-Experience the benefits of this [enterprise-ready MQTT messaging platform](https://www.emqx.com/en/try?product=enterprise) today.
+The Kafka data integration is an EMQX Enterprise edition feature.

 :::
-{% endemqxce %}

 [Apache Kafka](https://kafka.apache.org/) is a widely used open-source distributed event streaming platform that can handle the real-time transfer of data streams between applications and systems.
 However, Kafka is not built for edge IoT communication and Kafka clients require a stable network connection and more hardware resources.
 In the IoT realm, data generated from devices and applications are transmitted using the lightweight MQTT protocol.
 EMQX’s integration with Kafka/[Kafka](https://www.Kafka.io/) enables users to stream MQTT data seamlessly into or from Kafka.
 MQTT data streams are ingested into Kafka topics, ensuring real-time processing, storage, and analytics.
 Conversely, Kafka topics data can be consumed by MQTT devices, enabling timely actions.